 After two games of politicians scoffing at Commander Shepard’s dire warnings about the impending arrival of a race of sentient, town-sized, intergalactic death robots, the Reapers landing on Earth and causing a scene made for the ultimate “I told you so” moment.
 Of course, Shepard had little time to be smug since (s)he was immediately thrown into a war against overwhelming odds for the very survival of all life in the galaxy, but hey, at least they could go into battle knowing they’d been right all along.

-Explosive, action-packed, and surprisingly affective, the arrival of the Reapers on Earth marked an irreversible change for the Mass Effect series.
+Explosive, action-packed, and surprisingly effective, the arrival of the Reapers on Earth marked an irreversible change for the Mass Effect series.
 From that point on, every race, every planet, every character that we’d grown to care about would be under threat, and they’d never be the same again.

 9. Mordin Sings Gilbert & Sullivan (Mass Effect 2)